Welcome to The Lejeune Clinic

 We offer subsidised rates for all our sessions so that all families can attend.
 We aim to supplement NHS therapy services.

-Any family on low income may contact us for further support with session costs.
+Any family on low income or struggle with the costs may contact us for further support with session costs.

 Parent Training Webinars: